Salt (Oh Land song): Development and release

 Later in 2019, American musician Arthur Moon remixed four of the tracks that appear on Family Tree.
 The remixes were created as part of the collaborative remix extended play Replanting Family Tree (2019), released by both Oh Land and Moon.
 BlackBook first reported on the release of the EP on 27 August 2019.
 The Arthur Moon remix of "Salt" was released as the lead single the following week, on 4 September.
 The remix was independently self-released, under Oh Land's name, for digital download and streaming.
 On the EP, which was released on 18 September 2019, the remix of "Salt" appears as the first of five tracks.
 The remix's single artwork was created by the Danish graphic design firm Hvass&Hannibal, designers of the parent EP's cover.
 Alongside the announcement of the remix, Oh Land and Moon announced they would embark on a promotional tour of the United States together, with Moon serving as the opening act for all scheduled dates.
 According to the North American College and Community Radio Chart, the "Salt" remix was distributed for airplay to campus radio stations in the US on 24 September 2019.

 Moon's remix of "Salt" was described as one of the electropop tracks on Replanting Family Tree.
 It adds "electro-handclaps, jittery beats, and piercing synth-blasts" to the original composition.
 The central idea behind the remix, in addition to the other three remixes by Moon, was to completely "reimagine" the song.
 Additionally, the remixes have a strong electronic sound, unlike their original forms on Family Tree.
 Regarding her opportunity to collaborate with Oh Land, Moon explained: "It was such a privilege to get to dig into the magical worlds Oh Land and Thomas Bartlett created on these recordings."

 Critical reception

 The Arthur Moon remix of "Salt" was met with generally favourable reviews from music critics.
 Ken Scrudato, a writer for BlackBook, raved about the remix, calling it his "new obsession" and insisting that the remix would be featured on his playlists to listen to during the upcoming autumn season.
 Continuing, he asserted that the remix "commands... or demands nothing less than complete immersion".
-RJ Frometa from Vents magazine appreciated Moon's changes to the song, writing that she "created a lush new [...] world" in her remix.
 Eric Keith from Vinyl Chapters called the remix mesmerizing and "again, extremely catchy".
 He continued, writing: "no matter what style of music you gravitate to, you'll likely enjoy this one.
 It is capable of putting you in a trance-like state if you'll let it and is a haunting and inventive piece."
 During the remix's release week, Andy Malt from Complete Music Update featured it in his weekly column which highlights new music.